Manufactured Home Mortgage Loans: 2024 Rates and Requirements

 In this article (Skip to...)

-What is the difference between manufactured homes, mobile homes, and modular homes?
+Understanding manufactured homes, mobile homes, and modular homes

-When discussing these types of homes, the terms mobile, manufactured, and modular frequently get tossed around as if they’re synonymous.
-However, each comes with its own unique characteristics and advantages.
+The terms mobile, manufactured, and modular frequently get tossed around as if they’re synonymous.
+However, each type of home comes with its own unique characteristics and advantages.
+Here’s what you should know when evaluating mortgage loans for manufactured homes.

 Manufactured homes

-Since their inception, manufactured homes, formerly known as “mobile homes,” have undergone significant evolution and improvement.
-These homes are factory-built and then transported to the site.
-The HUD (U.S. Department of Housing and Urban Development) has been regulating their construction and safety standards since 1976.
+Since their inception, manufactured homes, formerly known as “mobile homes,” have evolved and improved.
+HUD (U.S. Department of Housing and Urban Development) has been regulating construction and safety standards of these factory-built homes since 1976.
 Here are some key features:

 Manufactured homes built to HUD’s safety standards usually have a “HUD tag” attached to them.